In this section:

 CascadeBHO.dll is an Application Control Browser Helper Object (BHO) loaded by Internet Explorer that is used as part of the URL Redirection and Elevated Web Sites features.
 If a configuration contains any of these types of rules, the Cascade BHO is enabled, and therefore loaded, by Internet Explorer.
 If there are no URL Redirection or Elevated Web Sites rules, the BHO is disabled.

 The BHO is loaded by only Internet Explorer.
-A separate extension that provides the same functionality, AppSense Cascade, is loaded by Chrome.
-There is no equivalent for the Microsoft Edge browser.
+A separate extension that provides the same functionality, Ivanti Cascade, is loaded by Google Chrome and new Microsoft Edge (Chromium) browsers.

 Check the CascadeBHO.dll Status